Baileymnm1999/Baej/Design/BAEJ.md

 - Registers

+  > A general register component takes in one 16 bit input for writing a value into the register, and has one 16 bit output signal for reading the value out of the register.
+Registers do not have any control signals.
+A general register component implements the following RTL symbols:

   - A & B

+    > These registers are used for holding data values retrieved out of the register file for use as inputs in the ALU.

   - ALUout

+    > This register is used for holding the output of the ALU (for lda and ldi).

   - FCC

+    > The FCC (function call counter) register is used to hold the current count of function calls for use in addressing f-register backups to the f-register cache.

   - PC

+    > The PC (program counter) register is used to track the current address in memory of a program.

   - ra

+    > The ra (return address) register gets the address of PC+2 when a function call is made.

   - cr

+    > The cr (compiler register) is for temporary use by the assembler in functions such as slt.

   - IR

+    > The IR (instruction register) holds the 16 bits of instruction pulled from instruction memory at the address value stored in PC.

   - ImR

+    > The ImR (immediate register) holds the 16 bits of data pulled from instruction memory at PC+2.
+For I-type instructions, these 16 bits are the immediate value associated with the instruction.

 - ALU